-It is rare to see a “Made in the USA” label or even in many cases, a “Made in Italy” one, for instance, on clothing.
+It is relatively rare to see a “Made in the USA” label or even in many cases, a “Made in Italy” one, for instance, on clothing.
 That is because, since the late 1990s, multinational fashion brands have increasingly outsourced their apparel manufacturing activities to lower-cost production locations in developing countries.
 While this process generally translated into lower price tags for consumers and booming employment in factories in regions where formal employment was limited, it has also led to widespread instances of modern slavery.

 Indeed, according to the International Labour Organization, an arm of the United Nations, it has become increasingly clear that workers in the apparel manufacturing industry are often exploited and forced to work in unsafe conditions in order to keep production costs competitive in the global marketplace.
 The complexity of and oftentimes, the resulting lack of transparency that comes with many brands’ global supply chains, further perpetuates this problem, one that enables brands and their bottom lines to benefit from rampant labor exploitation.

-However, under a recently reauthorized federal law known as the Trafficking Victims Protection Reauthorization Act (“TVPA”), apparel manufacturers and fashion companies that benefit financially from any form of modern slavery can be exposed to significant corporate liability even if they did not necessarily know about it.
+However, under a reauthorized federal law known as the Trafficking Victims Protection Reauthorization Act (“TVPA”), apparel manufacturers and fashion companies that benefit financially from any form of modern slavery can be exposed to significant corporate liability even if they did not necessarily know about it.

 As the first comprehensive federal law to address modern slavery, the TVPA creates a private right of action for victims of forced labor against third parties, such as fashion brands and retailers, that benefit from participating in a venture if they knew or “should have known” that the venture engaged in modern slavery.
 In other words, the TVPA imposes civil liability for corporate negligence.